-7) You can then link it to your AdWords account, or unlink it to the right if you want.
+7) You can then link it to your Google Ads account, or unlink it to the right if you want.
 (Your view might be a little different from this, since this account is already linked.)
 You will then have to choose which profiles within the domain you’d like to link.
 To make things easy to begin with, I would recommend having Google auto-tag your links.

 Now, once that’s done, it’s time to activate the Analytics columns with your AdWords account.

 To do so, simply go to the campaign, ad group, and/or keyword tab within your Google Ads account and click on the “Columns” button.
 This will allow you to select any of the metrics you wish to see.

 In there, you’ll be able to customize your columns and see the Analytics data within your Google Ads interface.

 Linking your Google Ads and Analytics accounts is an accomplishment in and of itself.
 So reward yourself with your favorite drink before we move on to tracking parameters.

 Unique tracking parameters are extremely useful for a number of reasons.

 They allow you to assign unique links to anything you have out on the web.
 This could be banner ads, text ads, newsletters, e-books, and other things that you can then keep track of within Google Analytics for better insight as to what’s working and what’s not.